five23/archlinux-ec2/README.md

 To make the additional storage available, the partition as well as the file system it contains needs to be resized to fill all available space.
 This is what growpart does.

-#### cloud-init

-[Cloud-init](https://cloud-init.io) is a piece of software that performs certain start-up tasks typically required in cloud environments.
-The most important one for this context is that it automatically sets up ssh so that we can log in with the key pair that we specify when launching an instance (more on that later).
-While this can be achieved without cloud-init, installing it will unlock other features commonly used (such as executing a script on start-up that was passed to the instance as "user data").

 #### netplan